araza6/araza6/content/about.md

 type: 'page'
 ---

-I am a senior year undergrad in Computing Mathematics, with a minors in physics and computer science here at the [City University of Hong Kong](https://www.cityu.edu.hk/).
+I am a senior year undergrad in Computing Mathematics, with minors in physics and computer science here at [City University of Hong Kong](https://www.cityu.edu.hk/).

 Broadly, I like to research the marriage between quantum information science and learning theory.
 At present, I am a [Google Summer of Code](https://summerofcode.withgoogle.com/) student with [QuTiP](http://qutip.org/) working to bring autodifferentiation capabilities to complex hamiltonians in QuTiP.
 For further information, see my resume [here](/Asad_RAZA_resume.pdf)